meldurson/AllTameable/README.md

 <details>

+Version 1.3.5
+* Fixed issue with Eggs disapearing
+* Made it so if using DNA all tames will correctly have DNA, not just ones in tamelist
+* Fixed DNA Hover not showing up sometimes
+* Fixed eggs with CLLC effect/infusions accidentally getting copied to other eggs
+* Fixed some issues with logging out and back into worlds

 Version 1.3.4
 * Fixed issue with Taming Hat not showing DNA
 * Made it so if only specifying creature in TameList, if already tameable will just add compatibility can not change the Taming